 It was part of a multi-sport set and Mikan’s first card associated with food.
 Like the Topps Magic, its quite cheaper than the Bowman.

-This is an oversized card and came in exhibit vending machines.
-Mikan is shown reaching for the ball trying to catch a pass.
+This is one of the largest George Mikan Basketball cards.
+Originally distributed through vending machines, It shows Mikan reaching for the ball trying to catch a pass.

 The card contains a facsimile auto on the front and a blank back.